The latest StoryLab call, in collaboration with Heathrow, is now closed.

 Even if you’re not successful in our StoryLab process, SMEs that take part still have access to other opportunities to collaborate with us and our industry partners.
 This can take a variety of forms; including investment, business support or academic partnerships.

-Check out our completed and in-progress StoryLab projects below.
+Check out our previous StoryLab calls below

 The National Gallery Challenge

 Winning SME Focal Point VR, based in Guildford, have produced the first-of-its-kind prototype 'Virtual Veronese' in collaboration with StoryFutures and The National Gallery.
 Read the news article here.

 Read on for the brief we first set SMEs in collaboration with The National Gallery.

 "The National Gallery has in its collection a 16th Century painting that it would like its visitors to experience as they would if they saw it in its original home; a historic chapel in northern Italy.
 The aim is to create a scaleable pilot and temporary installation that will be a multi-sensory, immersive experience.
 It will draw on the original lighting conditions in the church, the soundscape and music that would have been a part of worship, as well as the architecture and frescoes that originally surrounded the painting.
 Virtual/Augmented/Mixed Reality and Immersive Audio are all potential opportunities but it’s the story, the experience and audiences that should drive the development of this pilot.